Crochet Temperature Blanket – With a Twist!

 Where Can You Find Historical Weather Data

 I used the National Weather Service website to find the information I needed for my blanket.
 I decided to do the average high temperatures for each month.
+Thankfully, the calculations were done for me.

 While I think the projects that use traditional temperature blanket colors (red for hot, blue for cold, etc) are beautiful, I wanted to use colors that go with the decor in my home.